Last Updated on January 18, 2026 by Denise Leo

 Retained Deciduous (Baby) Teeth

-Examine your Pomeranian puppy’s mouth weekly right up to about nine months of age for irregular or retained teeth.
+Examine your Pomeranian puppy’s mouth weekly, from about nine months of age, for irregular or retained teeth.
 Seek advice from your Veterinarian if retained teeth are suspected.
-Ideally desexing your puppy and removing retained baby teeth could be done simultaneously.
+Ideally, desexing your puppy and removing retained baby teeth could be done simultaneously.

-For more details on Pomeranian dog health problems please visit Pomeranian Headquarters.
+For more details on Pomeranian dog health problems, please visit the Pomeranian Headquarters.

 Disclaimer: The Content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
-Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your dog.
+Always consult your veterinarian for any questions you may have regarding your dog’s medical condition.
 Never disregard professional advice or delay in seeking it because of something you have read on ANY website.

 Copyright Pomeranian Headquarters©.
 All Rights Reserved.